 While it doesn’t always add up to the recommended amount, I listen to my body and it works.

-As far as this website is concerned, the benefits to our skin is what matters!
+As far as this website is concerned, the benefits for our skin is what matters!

 Try it out for yourself.